-East Africa’s coast — so close that Campbell smelled the tang of seawater— their desert caravan slowed.
-Ahead, he recognized the low-slung buildings of the military base amid blue sparks of sunny ocean.
-Then at watchtowers flanking the entrance to the compound, armed Saburians met them at the gate.
+David Campbell smelled the tang of seawater.
+Their desert caravan slowed.
+Ahead, he recognized the low-slung buildings of the coastal military base amid blue sparks of sunny ocean.
+From watchtowers flanking the entrance to the compound, armed Saburians met them at the gate.

-Gesturing, raising voices and then making phone calls, their driver and one sentry began talking heatedly.
-Another young guard confiscated Elise’s handgun, apologizing and complimenting its rose color in broken English.
+Gesturing, raising voices and then making phone calls, their driver and one sentry talked heatedly.
+Another young guard confiscated Sheraton’s handgun, while apologizing and complimenting its rose color in broken English.
 Finally they pulled in, big wheels crunching down the gravel driveway.

-There were new signs of irrigation from his last visit, variegated bushes, hibiscus plants and a feral orange cat, a twin to Lucky’s tabby, Livingstone.
-More grasses and gardens, flowers and fountains, this campus was flourishing like an oasis.
+There were new signs of irrigation from his last visit, variegated bushes, hibiscus plants and a feral orange cat, a twin to Lucky’s — oh Lucky — tabby, Livingstone.
+More grasses and gardens, flowers and fountains, this campus was flourishing now like an oasis.

-“Thanks, Captain,” she said when the Saburian handed them menus.
-Examining the laminated paper, even turning it upside down, she pointed to one of the items.
+“Thanks, Captain,” she said when he handed them laminated menus.
+Examining hers, even turning it upside down, she pointed to one of the items.
 “I need this please.”

 After pulling up a chair opposite her, Campbell just asked for water.
-After the man left, he wondered, “What was that dead kid about?”
+After the man left, he wondered, “Wow, that dead kid…”

 She shook her head.
 Captain brought her a tumbler of whiskey, brown on blue frozen stones.
 She sipped and rested the back of her head against the upholstery.

-Elise lowered her voice.
-“David, Saburia’s public programs are expensive.
-So its economy depends a lot on mining and tourism, especially the parks, though they’re not as big as Kenya’s or South Africa’s.
+She lowered her voice.
+“David, Saburia’s economy depends on mining and tourism, especially their parks, though they’re not as big as Kenya’s or South Africa’s.

-“It’s always been true for royalty.
-King Saburi prizes his wildlife.They say he loves to fly his private plane over the parks — to admire them.”
+“I read that the king hangs poachers who’re not shot first.
+Royalty have always prized wildlife more than people.They say he loves to fly his private plane over the parks — to admire them.”

-Dropping her voice to a conspiratorial whisper, she continued, “Gangs kill poachers for the bounty.
-Maybe they also get paid to kill the whole family and then leave the children’s dead bodies by the roads as a scare tactic.”
+In a conspiratorial whisper, she continued, “Gangs kill poachers for the bounty.
+Maybe they also got paid to kill the whole family and then leave the kid’s dead body by the road as a scare tactic.”

-Campbell shook his head.
-“That’s a morbid theory.
-But everything I read says what a safe country this is, and Saburi is a benign autocrat, the best form of government.
-But seeing is believing…so now I wonder?”
+“That’s a morbid theory, Elise,” he said.
+“Everything I read says what a safe country this is, and Mohammed is a benign autocrat, the best form of government.”

 Captain was back.
-Campbell ordered a bread and goat meat dish from the photo on the menu.
-“It looks to be a Saburian version of a burger with a side of …what’s this?
+Campbell ordered a bread and goat meat dish from the menu’s photo: “a Saburian version of a burger with a side of … uhmm?

-“And is this a diet soda?”
-Campbell asked the Saburian, pointing to another picture.
+“And is this a diet soda?” he asked, pointing to another picture.

-Wheeling her suitcase inside the lobby, the young driver now approached them.
-Looking shy, she smiled at them for the first time and shook her head when they tried to talk to her.
+Wheeling her suitcase inside the lobby, the young Chinese driver now approached them.
+She shook her head when they tried to talk to her.

-“No English,” she said softly.
+“No English,” she said softly, smiling.
 She bowed her head, “Hello.
 Goodbye, see you later.”

 His Saburian “burger” was delicious, and he had a second one.
-Then they followed Captain to their rooms.Tap-tapping her impossibly high heels, raising her above his shoulder, Elise led the way.
+Then they followed Captain to their rooms.Sheraton led the way, tap-tapping her impossibly high heels, raising her well above his shoulder.

-Campbell had kept his carryon and would have carried his other bags in.
+He had kept his carry-on.
+He would even have carried his other bags in.
 But hierarchy was strict here.
-His American informality sometimes met with suspicion or contempt abroad.
-So instead, he smiled and tipped a lot.
+His American informality often met with suspicion or contempt abroad, teaching him to smile and tip instead — and one more thing:

 At StarHall, the French teacher had taken their class on his first international trip.
 The ten-year-olds struggled through a Paris tourism manual written in French.
 It advised expressing interest to the natives of any country while traveling, about their cuisine, history and culture.
 He was still grateful to that author.
 Surprised locals everywhere usually responded warmly.

-Glad that Kochanski had learned that he felt uncomfortable with tight embraces, the two men shouted happy greetings and broke into easy conversation.
-When Kochanski held his hand out to Elise, she grazed fingertips.
-They seated themselves around the table with a bottle of Loire white wine in a chiller.
+He was glad that Kochanski had learned how he felt uncomfortable with tight embraces.
+The two men shouted happy greetings.
+Kochanski held his hand out to Sheraton.
+She grazed fingertips.
+They seated themselves around the table with wine in a chiller.

-“A little bird told me you like it,” Kochanski told Elise.
+“A little bird told me you like this,” Kochanski told Sheraton.

-The Egyptian uncorked the bottle.
-She poured the wine for Elise who swirled it in her glass, tasted it and nodded approval.
+The Egyptian attendant uncorked the Loire white.
+Sheraton swirled it in her glass, tasted and nodded approval.
 Campbell waved a proffered glass away.
-Sobriety was part of the American competitive edge.

 Had Kochanski already started drinking?
 Campbell glanced at the Egyptian woman whose face was expressionless.
 Following Campbell’s eyes, Kochanski dismissed her with a nod and then grinned like a child.